trtcrd/SLIM/README.md

 **Version history**

+v0.5.3
+DTD: added an option for trimming the primers at the end of the reads in (for fully overlapping pair-end reads) and a contig length filtering

+v0.5.2
+DADA2 beta integration, small fix on IDATAXA

+v0.5.1
+BUGFIX of the IDTAXA module, added wiki for the module

 v0.5
 Integration of the IDTAXA module

 v0.4.1
 Fixed the Dockerfile to fetch the latest R version and CASPER util.c file

 v0.4
 Added timing checkpoints in the logs of the scheduler; Added the third-party software version infos in the email

 v0.3
 Fixed LULU module and the otu table writing is now done by a python script

 v0.2

-Updated the `get_dependencies` script.
+Updated the get_dependencies script.

 v0.1

-First release, with third-parties versions handled within the `get_dependencies_slim.sh` script.
+First release, with third-parties versions handled within the get_dependencies_slim.sh script.